 Affirming & celebrating the identities of all students in Spanish class

-Like every other month, it is important the marginalized group recognized in June is also acknowledged the rest of the year as well.
-I know many of us are done with our school years, but these are ideas to incorporate every school to make sure every single student feels welcome and included in your room.
+Like every other month, it is important the marginalized group recognized in June is also acknowledged for the rest of the year as well.
+I know many of us are done with our school years, but these are ideas to incorporate in every school to make sure every single student feels welcome and included in your room.
 It is about more than just one month of Pride in Spanish class.

 Diverse Classroom Library

 If you want all students to feel accepted in your classroom, make sure your classroom library reflects all types of diversity.
 This includes the types of relationships.
 Do not tell me you are “keeping sexuality out of the classroom” by only showing heteronormative couples, as that is making a statement itself.
 If you are more concerned with not rocking the boat than protecting and affirming all humans in your classroom, I would suggest reflecting and learning.
 Just because a student is not “out” in your room does not mean that they are not there.

 Below are a few diverse books I have in my own classroom library.
 Also, there are others that have been recommended to be below that you can get for your own library.
 Here is more information and my review of Los 3 Amigos.

 FYI if you purchase with my links I make a small commission.